MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/test-migration.md

 It is recommended to update your Hosting Type to Chrome.
 To learn more, see [Update Unified Service Desk Component type to Chrome](../chrome-process.md).

-### Set unified interface theme
+### Set Unified Interface theme

-Set the Unified Interface theme for the Unified Service Desk client application after you migrate your configurations from web client to unified interface.
+Set the Unified Interface theme for the Unified Service Desk client application after you migrate your configurations from web client to Unified Interface.

 Create a **Unified Interface Settings** record with the theme as **Unified Blue**.